LuisBalderramaBPO/Frontend-Exam/README.md

 All fields should be required.

-**FOR ALL COMPONENTS YOU MUST SIMULATE YOU’RE USING POST, PUST AND GET.**
+**FOR ALL COMPONENTS YOU MUST SIMULATE YOU’RE USING POST, PUT AND GET.**

 **You will find a file on this repository that includes the JSON data that fill simulate the GET request to fill up**